 Newport Vessels trolling motor

-I have had the 55lbs thrust on my Intex Mariner for about 3 years now, and it’s been smooth sailing.
+I have had the 55 lb thrust Newport Vessels trolling motor on my Intex Mariner for about 3 years now, and it’s been smooth sailing.
 No problems at all, which is reflected by all the positive reviews on Amazon.

 They make it in several versions, based on thrust: